alexxGmZ/MenuMaApp/README.md

 # FreEzMenu
-## A Customizable UI, Free and Open-source Menu System for Foodservice Industry
+## A Customizable UI, Free and Open-source Menu Application System for Foodservice Industry
 Client or Target Market: **Any Food Service Infrastructure**

 <br>